mothesawy/password-generator/README.md

 # **Password Generator**

-A tool to generate passwords using hashing and UUIDv5, written in C#!
+A tool to generate secure, deterministic, random passwords, written in C#!
 ##### THIS TOOL DOES NOT SAVE OR SEND ANY DATA OUT OF YOUR COMPUTER.
 CHECK THE SOURCE CODE TO MAKE SURE!

 ## features: